LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 - As a user, I can logout.

-In order to complete these stories, he will have to create a ``User`` model, and setup the project’s database.
+In order to complete these stories, he will have to create a ``User`` model, and setup the project's database.
 He will have to start learning about Diesel (an ORM for Rust and Postgres) in order to close down this batch of user stories.